Diplomate Training Program

 - The written account of the two sessions from Step 1.

 To submit the application, payment of the non-refundable application fee of $300 (AUD) is required.

 Step 3.
 Interview

-Within one month of receiving an application, the Admissions Committee will contact the applicant to arrange an online interview.
+Within one-two weeks of receiving an application, the Admissions Committee will contact the applicant to arrange an online interview.
 Topics explored in the interview may include intention, experience, and understanding gained through the sessions from Step 1, motivations for study, plans to finance the studies, capacity for independent study, and ability to access educational, personal, professional and other resources to assist in pursuing this course of study.

 Applicants will be notified within one week of the outcome of the interview.